phildam/UserManager/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # User Manager

-###How to run
+Install docker on your machine,  in my case I could not install the latest docker version which had support for windows 10 pro.
+Docker provides support for older versions of windows also, so lookup on dockers website on how to get the docker legacy support.
+During installation docker legacy version will install various tools on your machine.
+Look-up to the website on further installation steps.

-open up powershell on windows and run command as bash ./run.sh ensure the mongo server and node docker are running copy the ip from the initial msg like tcp://192.168.59.100:port or run $Env:DOCKER_HOST in another powershell instance.
+open up powershell on windows and run command as bash ./run.sh in the folder where your app is ensure the mongo server and node docker are running copy the ip from the initial msg like tcp://192.168.59.100:port or run $Env:DOCKER_HOST in another powershell instance.